 - Difficulty sleeping and/or staying awake

 - Weakness in the extremities such as in the fingers or toes

 Find Recovery Options with an Atlanta Traumatic Brain Injury Lawyer

 It’s estimated that only 20% of individuals who suffer from brain injuries are able to receive rehabilitation and other necessary recovery services due to the high cost of most brain injury treatment options and the fact that most insurance companies do not cover all costs.
 As a nation, we pay over $48.3 million a year in medical costs associated with TBIs.
 It’s a simple fact that without financial assistance, a traumatic brain injury diagnosis can significantly impoverish a family.

 If you or a loved one has been a victim of an accident that wasn’t the victim’s fault and suffered from TBI symptoms, you may be comforted to know that you have legal options.
 By filing a traumatic brain injury lawsuit against the individual, party, or company that caused your injuries, you can potentially receive financial assistance to help ensure your family’s needs are met and that recovery is affordable.

 For more information, contact Bey & Associates today.
-With the assistance of an Atlanta, GA traumatic brain injury lawyer, hope remains an option.
+With the assistance of a traumatic brain injury lawyer in Atlanta, hope remains an option.
 We can provide Georgia residents with a free, zero-obligation case consultation and will be happy to offer our legal counsel however we can.